rutvikbhatt/NoVnc-TightVnc-Installation-Guide/README.md

 6. Now go to: https://nginx.org/en/download.html?_ga=2.235179334.610747622.1588686511-49539150.1588686511
 Download nginx latest version for windows and copy paste it in the new folder named 'web' along side websockify folder

-Now open 'web' folder and find folder named 'html' and delete the two files in this folder Now go to: https://github.com/novnc/noVNC clone or download this file and copy paste it in the 'html' folder
+Now open 'web' folder and find folder named 'html' and delete the two html files in this folder Now go to: https://github.com/novnc/noVNC clone or download this file and copy paste it in the 'html' folder